Bigg Boss 11: SHOCKING! Vikas, Hina, Shilpa & Luv Nominated; Mid-week Elimination Might Take Place!

 Bigg Boss 11 is getting interesting with each passing day.
-Recently, we saw a few shocking eviction - Hiten Tejwani, Arshi Khan and Priyank Sharma, who were quite strong contestants were eliminated.
+Recently, we saw a few shocking evictions - Hiten Tejwani, Arshi Khan and Priyank Sharma, who were quite strong contestants, were eliminated.

 During Weekend Ka Vaar, the contestants had fun celebrating New Year with Salman Khan.
-And today (January 1), as it is Monday, will be nomination special.
+And today (January 1), as it is Monday, will be a nomination special.

 Vikas, Hina, Shilpa & Luv Nominated

-According to the shocking report, the four popular and strong contestants - Vikas Gupta, Hina Khan, Shilpa Shinde and Luv Tyagi - are nominated for this week's eviction.
+According to the shocking report, the four popular and strong contestants - Vikas Gupta, Hina Khan, Shilpa Shinde and Luv Tyagi - are nominated nominated for this week's eviction.

 Puneesh & Akash In Finale Week!

-That means Puneesh and Akash are in finale week (though they are not the finalists)!
+That means Puneesh and Akash are in the finale week (though they are not the finalists)!
 We are sure that Puneesh and Akash would be jumping with joy as they are saved from nominations!
 Isn't Bigg Boss unpredictable?

 Vikas, Hina & Shilpa

-As we all know, many fans and even celebrities are expecting Vikas, Hina and Shilpa as top three contestants.
-It will be shocking if one of them will get evicted from the house.
+As we all know, many fans and even celebrities are expecting Vikas, Hina and Shilpa as the top three contestants.
+It will be shocking if one of them gets evicted from the house.

 Shilpa & Hina Have Huge Fan Supporters

-As we revealed, Shilpa is having a huge fan supporters and we are seeing her fans breaking record on Twitter by trending #WeLoveShilpaShinde on Twitter.
-Meanwhile, Hina too, has huge fan base, owing to her popular show, Yeh Rishta Kya Kehlata Hai.
+As we revealed, Shilpa has many supporters and we see her fans breaking records on Twitter by trending #WeLoveShilpaShinde.
+Meanwhile, Hina, too, has a huge fan base, owing to her popular show Yeh Rishta Kya Kehlata Hai.

 Shilpa Vs Hina

 It was also said that it is not Shilpa, but Hina, who has been getting more votes.
-But there are few reports that have refuted this as rumour!
+But there are few reports that have refuted this as a rumour!
 Well, we are sure that these two ladies are not going to get eliminated till the end!
-What do you say?
+What do you think?

 Vikas Gupta